Is Public a Safe Brokerage Firm?

 - Stop

-Each asset’s page on the Public app has icons in the top-right corner to add it to a watchlist or set up an alert.
-There’s a chart on the page, but it offers no tools.
-You can’t rotate the chart sideways.
+Asset profiles on the Public app have icons in the top-right corner to add the asset to a watchlist or set up an alert.
+There is a chart on the profile, although there are no tools of any kind.
+A graph cannot be rotated horizontally.

 Website

-The order ticket has the same order types as the mobile version.
-On both platforms, you can schedule a recurring purchase for a single asset.
+The order ticket has the same order types the mobile app provides.
+On either platform, it’s possible to set up a recurring purchase schedule for an individual asset.

-Public doesn’t have a browser-based platform or a desktop software system beyond these basic tools.
+Public does not have any other trading platform, such as a browser-based platform or a desktop program.

 Asset Research